Last Updated: April 26, 2026

 • Drug interactions: Enhanced CNS depression when combined with opioids, benzodiazepines, or alcohol.
 Co-prescribing with opioids requires careful monitoring for respiratory depression [2] [5] [14].

 • Telehealth prescribing: If your patient is in a state where gabapentin is a controlled substance, telehealth prescriptions must follow that state's controlled substance rules—not yours.
+The gabapentin schedule in the patient's state determines your prescribing obligations.

 Always verify gabapentin prescribing information against the most current FDA labeling and your state's pharmacy board guidelines.